 When the factors that damage the liver, such as alcohol and chronic infections, are present over a long period of time-cirrhosis develops.
 When the liver is damaged, you won’t ask “what is cirrhosis”.
 You will know.
 Your liver becomes injured and scarred and cannot function properly.
 In cases where cirrhosis cannot be treated, a liver transplant is needed.

-- Genes can play a major role in the likelihood that you will develop cirrhosis because our genes decide how well we process alcohol.
+Genes can play a major role in the likelihood that you will develop cirrhosis because our genes decide how well we process alcohol.
 If you don’t produce enough of the chemicals that break down alcohol, you will be more likely to do damage to your liver by heavy drinking.

-- Women are more likely to develop cirrhosis of the liver than men for a number of reasons.
+Women are more likely to develop cirrhosis of the liver than men for a number of reasons.
 Women produce less of the chemicals that break down alcohol.
 They also tend to have a higher percentage of fat than men, which hinders alcohol absorption.

-- Your diet can make any damage done to your liver by alcohol much worse.
+Your diet can make any damage done to your liver by alcohol much worse.
 Much can be said on this topic, but a bad diet coupled with alcoholism can lead to malnutrition.
-Malnutrition can increase liver damage, not to mention harm a number of other organs.
+Malnutrition can increase liver damage, not to mention harm to a number of other organs.

-- Diseases that compromise the immune system can make things much harder for your liver.
+Diseases that compromise the immune system can make things much harder for your liver.
 People with HIV/AIDS or hepatitis C already have to work harder to stay healthy.
 Adding alcoholism to the mix can lead to serious consequences for your liver.